hrgdavor/jscadui/packages/html-gizmo/README.md

 ## Use

-You need to import the gizmo and register custom html element so you can decide the html tag name.
+You need to import the gizmo and register custom html element `jscadui-gizmo`.

 ```js
 import { Gizmo } from '@jscadui/html-gizmo'